Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 stress and anxiety causing nausea through gut brain connection and digestive sensitivity

-10. Anxiety, Stress, and Nausea
+Anxiety, Stress, and Nausea (Gut–Brain Connection Explained)

 • Stress hormones affect digestion

-• The gut–brain connection plays a role
+• Gut–brain connection plays a key role

-• Anxiety may cause physical symptoms
+• Anxiety triggers physical symptoms

 Stress can make the stomach more sensitive to food, leading to nausea or indigestion after meals.